 Performance Met: Screening for depression is documented as negative, a follow-up plan is not required (G8510)

-Denominator Exception: Screening for depression not completed, documented reason (G8433)
+Denominator Exception: Screening for depression not completed, documented patient or medical reason (G8433)

 Performance Not Met: Depression screening not documented, reason not given (G8432)